Advertiser Disclosure

 Well, here's where it gets tricky.
 If you're under 21 and don't meet the criteria mentioned above (i.e., you don't have an independent income), here’s what you can do:

-2. Cosigner: Alternatively, if you're at least 18, you can apply for a credit card with a cosigner.
+2. Learn moreCosigner: Alternatively, if you're at least 18, you can apply for a credit card with a cosigner.
 Again, this person with good credit and income assures to pay your credit card balance if you don't.
 However, most major card issuers don't allow cosigners these days.
+Credit cards that allow cosigners are limited, so consider this option carefully.

 Will you automatically get approved after turning 21?

 Here's a dose of reality: Being 21 or above doesn't give you automatic approval for a credit card.
 Even though restrictions drop off at 21, approval is not guaranteed.
-Many credit card issuers weigh in your credit scores and income while considering your application.
+Many credit card issuers weigh your credit scores and income while considering your application.

 So, how can young adults start their credit journey?